DimitrK/enigma/readme.md

  The trailing `.hash()` method exists behind every available encryption and it return an instance of`Hash` which has as properties all the available encoding methods that exist in `enigma.encode` .
 So if you would like to get the Hex or the Base64 value of the generated value is enough to call `sha512Hash.toHex()` or `sha512Hash.toBase64()` or any other encoding you would like.
 The available encodings are the same with the ones in `enigma.encode` .

-* In order to generate an HMAC from a string and some data (any kind) :
+* **In order to generate an HMAC from a string and some data (any kind) :**
 ```javascript
     var anImportantString, someData , sha512HmacHash;
     anImportantString = "password";
     someData = {message: "hi"}
     sha512HmacHash = enigma.sha512.hmac(anImportantString, someData); // enyo.instance {....,
 ```
 For every encoding along with the `.hash()` method mentioned before, there is the corresponding `.hmac()` as well.
-The `.hmac()` returns also an object which is an instance of `Hash` so the encodings are present here as well anc can be invoked in the same manner demonstrated above.
+The `.hmac()` returns also an object which is an instance of `Hash` so the encodings are present here as well and can be invoked in the same manner demonstrated above.

 ### **Configuring Enigma**